Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables: Introduction

-The generalisation of Simpson reversal to trios is significantly more complex than Simpson reversal for pairs since a trio of random events can satisfy a combination of mutual, marginal, and conditional correlations with respect to one another whereas a pair of random events can be positively or negatively correlated or independent.
-We ask if $A_1$, $A_2$, $A_3$, and $B$ are random events such that $A_1$, $A_2$, and $A_3$ satisfy a common set of mutual, marginal, and conditional correlations given $B$ and also given its complement, what sets of correlations can the $A_1$, $A_2$, and $A_3$ satisfy independent of $B$?
-We show that while there are many ways in which a set of correlations among $A_1$, $A_2$, and $A_3$ can change (we call such instances \emph{Simpson conversions}), it is not possible for every set of correlations to convert into every other set of correlations.
-Our main result, Theorem~\ref{thm:main}, characterises the Simpson conversions for trios of random events.
+The generalisation of Simpson reversal to trios is significantly more complex than Simpson reversal for pairs since a trio of random events can satisfy a combination of mutual, marginal, and conditional associations with respect to one another whereas a pair of events can be positively or negatively associated or independent.
+We ask if $A_1$, $A_2$, $A_3$, and $B$ are events such that $A_1$, $A_2$, and $A_3$ satisfy a common set of mutual, marginal, and conditional associations given $B$ and also given its complement, what sets of associations can the $A_1$, $A_2$, and $A_3$ satisfy independent of $B$?
+We show that while there are many ways in which a set of associations among $A_1$, $A_2$, and $A_3$ can change (we call such instances \emph{Simpson conversions}), it is not possible for every set of associations to convert into every other set of associations.
+Our main result, Theorem~\ref{thm:main}, characterises the Simpson conversions for trios of events.
 The proof extends a well-known geometric interpretation of Simpson reversal in terms of triangulations of the square to a geometric interpretation of Simpson conversion to triangulations of the cube.
 Our characterisation consists of two parts: First, we establish some combinatorial-geometric lemmas (involving triangulations of the cube) to preclude certain instances of Simpson conversions.
 Then, we verify experimentally instances of all the other Simpson conversions.